YouthPower Energy Camp

 YouthPower Energy Camp develops leadership skills and promotes team work in a fun environment.

-The camp’s eighth grade participants experience first-hand the exciting world of rural electrification by electing board members, and interviewing to be named manager of the Coke and candy cooperative they form.
+The camp’s eighth grade participants experience first-hand the exciting world of rural electrification by electing board members, working in small groups to discuss real-life issues and concerns for their communities and developing leadership skills.
 They witness safety demonstrations, get to take a ride in the bucket of a co-op service truck, and even climb a utility pole, while wearing appropriate climbing gear, of course.

 The camp is held at the end of May each year at Camp Canyon near Hinton.
-Energy campers have the chance to participate in a large variety of fun activities such as a volleyball tournament and to visit Celebration Station in Oklahoma City, along with swimming and other outdoor activities.
+Energy campers have the chance to participate in a large variety of fun activities such as volleyball, interactive games, learning about electricity and the co-op way, along with swimming and other outdoor, hands-on and team building activities.

-Eighth graders wanting to participate in our Energy Camp competition are asked to write a short essay on a specific cooperative-related topic.
+Eighth graders wanting to participate in our Energy Camp competition are asked to write a short essay on a specific cooperative or electricity-related topic.
 The essay topic changes each year.

 The program’s rules and regulations are detailed in the Energy Camp Information Packet, which is available through eighth grade English teachers in schools throughout the co-op’s service territory, or by calling the VVEC's Energy Camp Coordinator Misti Frazier at firstname.lastname@example.org or (918) 371-2584, ext.
 6226.

-Students can write the essay in two-person teams, and the winning team goes to Energy Camp.
+Students can write the essay individually or in two-person teams.
+The top two essay winners go to Energy Camp.

 VVEC has been sponsoring YouthPower Energy Camp with the Oklahoma Association of Electric Cooperatives since the camp began in 1989.